tawandakamhuka/tawandakamhuka/README.md

 #### 📝 My portfolio: https://tawandak223.wixsite.com/my-site-1

-#### 📬 You can also reach out to me via my email for any inquires: tawandalkamhuka@gmail.com
+#### 📬 You can also reach out to me via my email for any inquiries: tawandalkamhuka@gmail.com

 <h3 align="left">Connect with me:</h3>
 <p align="left">